MathiasReker/filepermissions/README.md

 Step 2: Upload the module to your PrestaShop 1.7.x store.

-Step 3: Go to configuration of the module and click on 'Fix permissions' and wait for like 10-30 sec.
+Step 3: Go to configuration of the module and click on 'Fix permissions' and wait until the job is done (10-30 sec).

 Thats it!
 The file permission should be good now.
 If the file permissions could not be changed, you will get a message about that.
 Now you can uninstall the module if you want.